-The story continues of course.... with more exciting details and events to engage our young listeners.
-Christ shows what we would call "superhuman" qualities!
-He appears in the upper room to the Apostles twice when the doors are sealed shut.
-He is seen along the road to Emmaus, but in some sort of disguise to Luke and Cleopa, until He breaks bread with them and is recognized essentially in the Eucharist (see the lesson plan here).
-Then forty days later the disciples with the Mother of God, stand in awe as Christ is taken up before their own very eyes into the sky with the angels at His side on His return to the Father.
+The story continues of course, with more exciting details and events to engage our young listeners.
+Christ spends the next 40 days displaying His physical Resurrection.
+He appears in the upper room to the Apostles twice when the doors are sealed shut, granting them peace.
+He is seen along the road to Emmaus, but unrecognizable to Luke and Cleopa, until He breaks bread with them and is known essentially in the Eucharist (see the lesson plan here).
+Then at the fortieth day on Mt Olivet the disciples with the Mother of God, stand in awe as Christ is taken up before their own very eyes into the sky with the angels at His side on His return to the Father (The Ascension).
 What could possibly come next for the followers of Christ.....they must wait ten more days!

 “You will receive power when the Holy Spirit comes on you”

 Click this link for the printable lesson: Pentecost Worksheet & Kneeling Prayers

 The great feast of Holy Pentecost- "peninta" or 50 days after the Resurrection